pushparajanrahul/3D_pointcloud_Classification/README.md

 *Data Exploration*:

 * Reads .OFF files to extract vertices and faces.
-Maps dataset categories into a dictionary (hashmap).
+* Maps dataset categories into a dictionary (hashmap).
-Visualizes 3D point clouds using Plotly.
+* Visualizes 3D point clouds using Plotly.

-Preprocessing:
+*Preprocessing*:

-Implements data loaders for ModelNet40.
+* Implements data loaders for ModelNet40.
-Normalizes and converts 3D point data into a structured format.
+* Normalizes and converts 3D point data into a structured format.

-PointNet++ Model:
+*PointNet++ Model*:

-Defines the PointNet++ architecture for classification.
+* Defines the PointNet++ architecture for classification.
-Trains the model on ModelNet40 data.
+* Trains the model on ModelNet40 data.

-Evaluation & Visualization:
+*Evaluation & Visualization*:

-Computes accuracy and loss during training.
+* Computes accuracy and loss during training.
-Provides 3D visualization of input point clouds.
+* Provides 3D visualization of input point clouds.